By Cass Erikson

 He became fast friends with a young Berber girl who giggled and blushed as she painted intricate henna patterns on his hands, and was “adopted” by her tattooed mother, who plied him with honey-soaked pastries as if he were a potential husband for her daughter.

-Everywhere he went in these crowded, bustling cities, people of all ages spoke kindly to him, took him by the hand and treated him as if he were one of their own children.
+Everywhere he went in these crowded, bustling cities of Morocco, people of all ages spoke kindly to him, took him by the hand and treated him as if he were one of their own children.
 This was astonishing to both him and me, but it soon became clear that Moroccans treasure children more than any caravan gold.